ibm-cloud-docs/openshift/openshift_subnets.md

 2. [Create a cluster in the CLI](/docs/containers?topic=containers-clusters#clusters_cli_steps) by using the VLAN ID that you identified.
 Include the `--no-subnet` flag to prevent a new portable public IP subnet and a new portable private IP subnet from being created automatically.

     ```
-    ibmcloud oc cluster-create --zone dal10 --machine-type b3c.4x16 --no-subnet --public-vlan 2234945 --private-vlan 2234947 --workers 3 --name my_cluster
+    ibmcloud oc cluster create classic --zone dal10 --machine-type b3c.4x16 --no-subnet --public-vlan 2234945 --private-vlan 2234947 --workers 3 --name my_cluster
     ```
     {: pre}
-    If you can't remember which zone the VLAN is in for the `--zone` flag, you can check whether the VLAN is in a certain zone by running `ibmcloud oc vlans --zone <zone>`.
+    If you can't remember which zone the VLAN is in for the `--zone` flag, you can check whether the VLAN is in a certain zone by running `ibmcloud oc vlan ls --zone <zone>`.
     {: tip}

 3. Verify that the cluster was created.
 It can take up to 15 minutes for the worker node machines to be ordered and for the cluster to be set up and provisioned in your account.

     ```
-    ibmcloud oc clusters
+    ibmcloud oc cluster ls
     ```
     {: pre}

     When your cluster is fully provisioned, the **State** changes to `deployed`.

     ```
-    Name         ID                                   State      Created          Workers    Zone      Version     Resource Group Name
+    Name         ID                                   State      Created          Workers    Zone      Version     Resource Group Name   Provider
-    mycluster    aaf97a8843a29941b49a598f516da72101   deployed   20170201162433   3          dal10     1.14.6      Default
+    mycluster    aaf97a8843a29941b49a598f516da72101   deployed   20170201162433   3          dal10     1.14.6      Default             classic
     ```
     {: screen}

 4. Check the status of the worker nodes.

     ```
-    ibmcloud oc workers --cluster <cluster_name_or_ID>
+    ibmcloud oc worker ls --cluster <cluster_name_or_ID>
     ```
     {: pre}